aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

-Sets the embeddedn image in the cell.
+Sets the embedded image in the cell.

 **Parameters:**
 | Parameter | Type | Description |